rramiachraf/static/README.md

 # static
-Build fast, lightweight blogs using only markdown.
+Build fast and lightweight blogs using only markdown.

 ## Install
 Go 1.16+: